vuejs/vuex/docs/en/api.md

 - **`subscribe(handler: Function)`**

   Subscribe to store mutations.
-The `handler` is called after every mutaiton and receives the mutation descriptor and post-mutation state as arguments:
+The `handler` is called after every mutation and receives the mutation descriptor and post-mutation state as arguments:

   ``` js
   store.subscribe((mutation, state) => {